quenktechnologies/search-filters/README.md

 ### Policies
 A Policy has the following main fields:

-1. type        -       Indicates the allowed type for the field.
-One of (number,boolean,string or date).
+1. type        -       Indicates the value type allowed for the field.
 2. operators   -       A list of supported operators for the field.
 3. term        -       A function that will produce a Term instance of the filter.

+#### Value Types

+A policy's type field can have one of the following values (without quotes):

+1. "number"           - A number.
+2. "boolean"          - A boolean value.
+3. "string"           - A string value.
+4. "date"             - A date value.
+5. "list"             - A list of any values.
+6. "list-number"      - A list of numbers only.
+7. "list-boolean"     - A list of booleans only.
+8. "list-string"      - A list of strings only.
+9. "list-date"        - A list of dates only.

 ## API